kNaoreen/The-Dollhouse/README.md

 * All visual assets were created by team members (Naoreen, Rosaline, Liam, Hannah).
 * All music compositions were created by Naoreen.
 * Sound effects are creative commons licensed, with credits in the AUDIO_CREDIT.txt file.

-## Soundtrack
-* You can listen to the original soundtrack pieces [here](https://soundcloud.com/naoreen/sets/the-dollhouse-soundtrack)